APEM-LTD/hetoolkit/index.md

 ## Development

 The `hetoolkit` package was developed by APEM LTD on behalf on the Environment Agency.
-For further information please contact [Mike Dunbar](mailto:mike.dunbar@environment-agency.gov.uk).
+For further information please contact [Thomas Aspin](mailto:Thomas.Aspin@environment-agency.gov.uk).

 ## Change history